Professional diving: Scuba diving

 Scuba equipment is not commonly used in civilian commercial diving, but is often employed by scientific, media and military divers, sometimes as specialized equipment such as rebreathers, which are closed circuit scuba equipment that recycles exhaled breathing gas instead of releasing it into the water.
 The recycling of gas makes rebreathers advantageous for long duration dives, more efficient decompression is possible when the gas mix is adjustable, and observation of animals in the wild is facilitated due to the lack of noisy exhaust bubbles.
-These characteristics also make rebreathers ideal for military use, such as when military divers are engaged in covert action where bubbles would alert the opposition to their presence, or when performing mine clearance where bubble noise could potentially trigger an explosion.
+These characteristics also make rebreathers suitable for military tactical use, such as when military divers are engaged in covert action where bubbles would alert the opposition to their presence, or when performing mine clearance where bubble noise could potentially trigger an explosion.

-Open circuit scuba equipment is occasionally used by commercial divers working on sites where surface supplied equipment is unsuitable, such as around raised structures like a water tower, or in remote locations where it is necessary to carry equipment to the dive site.
-Normally, for comfort and for practicality, a full face mask such as those manufactured by Kirby Morgan will be used to allow dive lights and video cameras to be mounted on the mask.
-The benefit of full-face masks is that they can normally also be used with surface supplied equipment, removing the need for the diver or the company to have two sets of expensive equipment.
+Open circuit scuba equipment is occasionally used by commercial divers working on sites where surface supplied equipment is impracticable, such as around raised structures like a water tower, or in remote locations where it is necessary to carry equipment to the dive site.
+A full face mask with voice communications equipment will usually be used to allow dive lights and video cameras to be mounted on the mask.
+A benefit of full-face masks is that most models can also be used with surface supplied equipment, making them more versatile.

 Surface-supplied diving

-This is, perhaps, the most common type of equipment used in professional diving, and the one most recognised by the public.
+This is the preferred diving mode for professional diving when it is reasonably practicable, as it allows reliable voice communications, and a reliable gas supply.
 Surface-supplied equipment can be used with full face masks or diving helmets.
-Helmets are normally fitted with diver to surface communication equipment, and often with light sources and video equipment.
-The decision between wearing a full-face mask or a full diving helmet comes down to job requirements and personal preference, however the impact protection and warmth offered by a full diving helmet makes it popular for underwater construction sites and cold water work.
+Helmets are normally fitted with diver to surface voice communication equipment, and often with light sources and video cameras.

-Breathing gas for the diver is piped down from the surface, through a long, flexible hose, bundled with other services and called an diver's umbilical.
-In addition to breathing gas, the umbilical will have additional hoses and cables for such things as communications equipment, a pneumofathometer for measuring depth, or hot water should the diver be using a hot water suit.
-The umbilical must be strong enough to support the diver's weight, with a significant safety margin, because it may be used by surface personnel to pull the diver out of the water.
-The diver's breathing gas is pumped down from either high pressure tanks or through a gas compressor.
+Breathing gas for the diver is supplied from high-pressure gas storage cylinders or a low-pressure diving air compressor at the surface, via a gas distribution manifold, through a long, flexible hose, bundled with other services and called an diver's umbilical.
+In addition to breathing gas, the umbilical will have additional hoses and cables for voice communications equipment, a pneumofathometer for measuring depth, and hot water if the diver uses a hot water suit.
+The umbilical must be strong enough to support the diver's weight, with an adequate safety margin, because it may be used by surface personnel to hoist the diver out of the water.